upowerrobotics/ros2_fabric/fabric_nodes/docs/README.md

 and [rmw_ecal](https://github.com/upowerrobotics/rmw_ecal).

 # **Quick Start**
-- Launch `fabric_node` in the terminal and wait for roughly 1 minute:
+- Launch `fabric_node` in the terminal.
+  After waiting for roughly 1 minute, kill the node:
     ```bash
     ros2 launch fabric_nodes fabric_nodes.launch.py
     ```

-- Run get_log.py to retrieve the evaluation:
+- Run get_log.py to retrieve the evaluation.
+  The analyized csv file will be saved in the folder where the user runs this command:
     ```bash
     ros2 run fabric_nodes get_log.py
     ```